BelmarBelmar/Writeups-SADC-NextGenCyber-CTF/Séries/Echoes_For_Scroll/Echoes_For_Scroll.md

 final.png: JPEG image data, comment: "https://www.tumblr.com/ganymede-laughlin", progressive, precision 8, 5376x3584, components 3
 ```
 The output of command file shows that final.png contains a comment(a link) in its metadata.
 This link take us to the profile of "Ganymede Laughlin"
-We can see that Ganymede is a cybersecurity engineer and he talks about the stronger of good password.
-In his second post, we can his name, birthday, nickname...
+We can see that Ganymede is a cybersecurity engineer and he talks about the strength of good password.
+In second post, we can see his name, date of birth, nickname...

-According to the challenge statement, final.png would contain a hidden file.So, we can use binwalk to see that:
+According to the challenge statement, final.png would contain a hidden file.
+So, we can use binwalk to see that:

 ```bash
 └──╼ $binwalk final.png